Junior Boys/ Mixed (Grades 9 - 12)

 For dates, times and location of our Team Hubs for each grade, head to our Junior Team Hub webpage

-The junior season aligns with school terms 2 and 3 (starting Saturday 27 April and finishing Saturday 21 September).
+The 2025 junior season starts on Saturday 5 April and finishes on Saturday 6 September.
+NRF have brought the season forward by 3 weeks compared to 2024.
 There are no games in the middle weekend of the school holidays.
 The full season calender is available here

 Events